 Example: The University engages its students in fusion projects that allow students to contribute their skills in interdisciplinary projects such as those in our Astronautical Engineering and Cyber Labs.
 In those labs, students become designers, builders, and project managers (e.g., to send a CubeSat on a NASA rocket) and data analysts (e.g., to analyze rainforest data for NASA).
-The University's students recently launched their latest satellite aboard a NASA rocket from a location in Norway at the beginning of the 2019 Fall Semester.
-We are also recruiting additional partners for the proposed Ph.D. in Healthcare Informatics, for which real-world projects will provide students with integrative learning opportunities in the healthcare fields.
+The University's students launched their satellite aboard a NASA rocket from a location in Norway.
+We are also recruiting additional partners for the proposed M.Res. in Healthcare Informatics, for which real-world projects will provide students with integrative learning opportunities in the medical and healthcare fields.

 The University also supports prior learning assessment.
 Portfolio analysis is available.
 The University accepts professional certifications for credit for specific courses.
 The University also allows students to take a competency exam for credit for required courses up to the current state limits.
-These are all on an individual basis, and approval is needed from the Dean of the Graduate School.
-Credit can be given for published research specific to the degree.
+These are all on an individual basis, and approval is needed from the Dean of the Doctoral Program.